dirtsimple/imposer/README.md

 (Note: on Alpine linux, the default `git` package doesn't include the UI for `git add --patch`.
 So, if you're working in an Alpine environment (e.g. in a docker container), you'll need to install the Alpine `git-perl` package to make `options review` work correctly.)

+#### imposer options reset

+Reset the current snapshot, implicitly approving all current changes.
+This command is equivalent to running a review and approving all currently-pending changes.

 #### imposer options list *[list-options...]*

 This command outputs a JSON map of all non-transient wordpress options, in the form they would need to appear under the `options` key in the imposer state.
 (You can use the `wp option list` options `--search=`, `--exclude=`, and `--autoload=` to limit the output to a desired subset of options.)